-Before the session, write each of the following situations on a separate slip of paper:

-- W You find a twenty-dollar bill in your church's fellowship hall. - You have friends over, parents are away, and there's beer in the refrigerator. - W You find the locker of someone you don't like left unlocked. - W Your friend offers you something valuable that you suspect is shoplifted. - You find information online that you could easily copy into your school project, which is due tomorrow. - You break something valuable, and it would be easy to blame your younger sibling.
+- Before the session, write each of the following situations on a separate slip of paper: - % You have a chance to copy test answers from a classmate's paper. - % You find a twenty-dollar bill in your church's fellowship hall. - % You have friends over, parents are away, and there's beer in the refrigerator. - % You find the locker of someone you don't like left unlocked. - 🗏 Your friend offers you something valuable that you suspect is shoplifted. - % You find information online that you could easily copy into your school project, which is due tomorrow. - % You break something valuable, and it would be easy to blame your younger sibling.